 A death in the family is devastating and heart-wrenching, especially when a loved one dies due to someone else’s negligence or intentional acts.
 Family members left behind are confronted with a sudden and shocking loss.

-When a spouse, parent, sibling, or other relative of a wrongful death victim contacts Pope, McGlamry, Kilpatrick, Morrison & Norwood, P.C., we see their distress and know this is very difficult and emotional.
+When a spouse, parent, sibling, or other relative of a wrongful death victim contacts Pope McGlamry, we understand their distress and realize it can be a very difficult and emotional process.
 There are so many questions:

 - How did this happen?